 - Reason for the trip

-The easiest way to claim business mileage is to use a mileage claim form (you can download a copy here).
+The easiest way to claim business mileage is to use a mileage claim form.

-5. Can You Pay More or Less Than the HMRC Mileage Allowance Rates?
+Can You Pay More or Less Than the UK Mileage Rate?

 A sole trader cannot claim more than the standard mileage allowance rate set by HMRC against their taxes.
 They can claim less but will lose out on the tax-free allowance.